EVERSE-ResearchSoftware/RSQKit/pages/your_role/researcher_who_codes.md

 ---

 Researchers who code are academics or research domain experts who write software or scripts as part of their research workflow.
-Their focus is research, not the software — but coding is often essential for data analysis, simulations, modeling or automation.
+Their main focus is research, not the software — but coding is often essential for data analysis, simulations, modeling or automation in research.
 They may come from disciplines like physics, life sciences, environmental sciences, humanities, etc. and their coding skills are often self-taught and developed organically out of necessity rather than formal training.
 When compared to the role of an [Research Software Engineer (RSE)](./research_software_engineer) - whose primary goal is to build sustainable, reliable,